faqs for families

 Will there be refreshments?

-We don’t usually provide refreshments, but we have a lovely cafe onsite for you to purchase food and drinks from.
-We’d always advise that you send a water bottle with your child, and we will specify if they need a packed lunch providing.
+We don’t usually provide refreshments – we’d always advise that you send a water bottle with your child, and we will specify if they need a packed lunch providing.

 Is there a quiet space to go to if necessary?

 Yes, we always have chill out spaces if your child needs a break.
 There are quieter spaces in the gallery, garden and in ‘Story’, a room which our staff can direct you to.

 If you want to get in touch with us, you can ring our Reception team on 01302 341662, or email firstname.lastname@example.org.